AaronMargosis/RunAsUsers/README.md

 RunAsUsers is a 32-bit executable.
 Its default behavior on 64-bit Windows is to _disable_ WOW64 file system redirection when processing the command line, so if a Windows executable is specified, it will be the one in System32 rather than in SysWOW64.
 RunAsUsers offers a command-line switch not to disable that redirection, favoring the execution of Windows 32-bit executables.

+The file(s) specified in the command line must be in a location that is readable/executable by users.
+It is strongly recommended that the file(s) not also be modifiable by non-admin users.

 RunAsUsers is a standalone command-line executable written in C++ with no DLL or framework dependencies.

 <br>